laralex/Sk-ReinforcementLearningFinalProject/README.md

 to copy-paste implementation from the [Implementation matters repository](https://github.com/MadryLab/implementation-matters)).

-Thus we don't out own results to present.
+Thus we don't have our own results to present.
 Apologies for that!

 But we want to reference the paper's results (not ours), that in fact code-level optimizations are what majorily contributes to PPO performance.
 In the table you